 Associate's Degree in Medical Imaging Technology

 Individuals seeking a degree program option that covers much of the same material as a bone density technician training program can consider an associate's degree program in medical imaging technology.
 These degree programs prepare graduates for entry-level employment or a bachelor's degree program in this field.
 Topics covered in an associate's degree program include medical terminology, anatomy, ultrasound principles and scanning.
+Prospective students must have a GED or high school diploma.

 Medical imaging technology associate's degree programs tend to take about two years to complete and involve approximately 24-credit hours of general education classes, along with a specified number of core and specialization classes.
 Typical classes include: